My PROJECTs

 Reflections

-Overall, I'm happy with the result.
-If I were to revisit the level, I would refine the onboarding of the core mechanics.
-However, that was not the main intention, the level is designed with focus on pacing, composition and readability.
+However, puzzles was not the main intention, the level is designed with focus on pacing, composition and readability.

 I'm drawn to narrative-driven experiences that evoke emotion, and this project was an exploration of that without dialogue, sound or NPC interactions.